RELIGIOUS DISCRIMINATION IN THE WORKPLACE

 According to the EEOC, the law protects not only people who belong to traditional, organized religions, such as Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious, ethical, or moral beliefs.

 Religious discrimination cases can also be valid if there is differential treatment because that person is married to or associated with an individual of a particular religion.

 You have the right to sue your employer for religious discrimination.
 They will typically have their own attorneys, so it is important to consult with a religious discrimination lawyer that works on behalf of employee rights to discuss the details of your situation.

 YOUR LEGAL PROTECTIONS

 Freedom of religion is written into the First Amendment of the Constitution – which means the government cannot discriminate on the basis of religion.
-Private companies with at least 15 employees cannot religiously discriminate due to the Civil Rights Act of 1964, Title VII (often called simply “Title VII”).
+Private companies with at least 15 employees cannot discriminate on the basis of religion because it is unlawful to do so under Title VII of the Civil Rights Act of 1964 (often called “Title VII”).

 Religious Attire & Grooming

 Certain hats, headdresses, or other attire that are worn due to your religious beliefs may not be prohibited.
 The same is true of hairstyles and facial hair.
 Additionally, it cannot be mandatory for you to be forced to wear clothing that is against your religious beliefs.